 After you come home, many of the character, leadership and service traits you uncovered on your expedition stay with you, helping you navigate your daily life with more resilience and success.

-Service to others and to the environment is a core value of Outward Bound and is integrated into each course.
-Groups follow Leave No Trace ethics as part of their service to the environment and engage in acts of service while leading and supporting fellow students.
-Seeing the impact of their actions firsthand, students develop an ingrained appreciation of service and transfer this desire to serve their communities back home.
+Service to others and to our environment is a core value of Outward Bound and is integrated into each course.
+Groups follow Leave No Trace ethics as they engage in acts of service while leading and supporting fellow participants.
+Designated service projects are coordinated with land managers like the US Forest Service, Bureau of Land Management, and National Park Service to collaborate on land restoration projects.
+Additionally, students may have the opportunity to work alongside select social service agencies like nursing homes, hospitals, and organic farms.
+Students see the impact of their actions firsthand, and may develop a desire to continue service in their home communities.

-In order for profound learning to take place, students need time to reflect on their experience, and Solo is that opportunity.
+In order for profound learning to take place, students spend time reflecting on their experience, and Solo is that opportunity.
 The Solo experience provides an important break from the rigors of the expedition and gives students the opportunity to reflect on their Outward Bound experience.
 With sufficient food and equipment, students will set up camp at sites of their own, using the wilderness skills learned during the first portions of the course.
-The amount of time students spend on Solo is based on length of course, weather, student condition, age, and Instructor preference.
+The amount of time students spend on Solo is based on course length, weather, student condition, age, and Instructor preference.
 Solo campsites are chosen to offer as much solitude as possible (yet be within emergency whistle-signaling distance of other group members).
 Most students spend their Solo time journaling, drawing, reflecting, thinking and resting as they process lessons of the course to focus on their goals for the future.
-Instructors check on each student at regular intervals, as safety is always the top priority.
+Instructors check on each participant at regular intervals, as safety is always a top priority.

 Deschutes River, Oregon

-The Deschutes River is part of the national Wild & Scenic Rivers System.
-The river flows north from the Oregon Cascades to the Columbia River and then on to the Pacific Ocean.
-The Lower Deschutes is a popular river for both whitewater rafting and fly fishing.
-The river is spring-fed, which results in an unusually constant, cold-water flow year-round.
-Excellent geologic evidence is present all around this area.
-Courses generally travel anywhere from 50 to 100 miles along the Lower Deschutes.
-The rapids on the Deschutes, rated up to Class IV, are mostly Class II-III, and are excellent for learning paddle skills and teamwork.
+The Deschutes River is part of the national Wild & Scenic Rivers System, flowing north from the Oregon Cascades to the Columbia River and then on to the Pacific Ocean.
+Courses generally travel anywhere from fifty to one hundred miles along the Lower Deschutes.
+The rapids on the Deschutes are rated to class IV, mostly class II-III.
 The group camps each night along the banks of the river.
-The Deschutes region has a colorful human history, including the presence of a railroad that borders much of the length of the Lower Deschutes.

 Central Cascades, Oregon